Useful, reviewable, and usually not the control problem.

 Step 1

-Pick a normal workflow
+Pick a workflow to trace

 Step 2